wangkai-zhku/GPDOCK/README.md

 Ligand struture: (.mol2)
 Obtaining the 3D structure of small molecules or processing 2D structure by other software to obtain 3D structure.
-NOTE：It is better to remove the hydrogen atom in the ligand！！！ For example：
+For example：
 One of the method to obtain 3D structure through SMILES file by openbabel, the following steps can be implemented
 1. To obtain SMILES files, such as aaa.smi